Imamm9/AI-lab-task/README.md

-Here you can find AI alsogirthms
+Here you can find AI algorithms